VimDrones/Vimdrones-Docs/docs/setup.md

 **Other Additional Equipment**

 * May need 220V power supply from mobile power bank
-* some of the Power Strips
+* Some of the Power Strips
 * A set of foldable desk and chair (would be very good)